 - Mean—The overlapping areas will contain the mean cell values from all the overlapping cells.

 - Blend—The overlapping areas will be a blend of the cell values that overlap along the edge of each raster dataset in the mosaicked image.
 By default, the edge is defined by the footprint or the seamline for each raster.

 - Sum—The overlapping areas will contain the total cell values from all the overlapping cells.

 Blend Width—Defines the distance in pixels (at the display scale) used by the Blend mosaic operator.

-This value will be divided in half across the edge; therefore, if the value is 40, then 20 pixels will be blended on the inside of the footprint, and 20 pixels will be blended on the outside of the footprint.
+This value is divided in half across the edge; therefore, if the value is 40, 20 pixels are blended inside of the footprint, and 20 pixels are blended outside of the footprint.

 If seamlines are present, a blending width and type can be defined for each seamline in the seamline table, thereby overriding this value.

-- Viewpoint Settings—When the Closest to Viewpoint mosaic method is used, these settings will be applied:
+- Viewpoint Settings—When the Closest to Viewpoint mosaic method is used, these settings are applied:

 - Viewpoint x and y spacing—Defines an offset that is used to calculate where the center of the area of interest (display view) is when you click an arrow button on the Viewpoint dialog box.
 These values are calculated in the units of the spatial reference system of the mosaic dataset.

 - Always Clip The Raster To Its Footprint—You can choose whether to limit the extent of each raster to its footprint.

 - Footprints May Contain NoData—You can choose whether the NoData is a valid pixel value.
 If Yes, if the mosaic method uses rasters that contain NoData, the mosaicked image contains NoData values (and the application does not search for an overlapping raster that contains different pixel values).
 If No, the application finds values to fill in the NoData using overlapping rasters.